Reviews You Can Rely On

 Worst221

-The Victorinox is a very light knife, which we weighed at just 5.7 ounces — one of the lightest in our lineup.
+The Victorinox is a very light knife, which I weighed at just 5.7 ounces — one of the lightest in our lineup.
 This means that it lacks some heft and solidity that many expect out of a high-quality chef knife.

 Physical Characteristics